robmifsud/rnative-google-sso/README.md

 ```
 eas build --profile development --platform android
 ```
-Run the following command and copy the link to your newly built application
+Run the following command and copy the link to your Expo Go app
 ```
 npx expo start --dev-client
 ```